404src/exocore/_articles/ccna-summary.md

     - once DR/BDR is set they will keep their role until OSPF is reset using **clear ip ospf process**
     - When the DR goes down, the BDR becomes the new DR. Then an election is held for next BDR.
 - ip ospf network (**broadcast** OR **non-broadcast** OR **point-to-multipoint** [*nonbroadcast*] OR **point-to-point**)
+    - configures network type on an OSPF interface
+    - if not issued, the default OSPF network type depends on the type of network which the interface is connected
+    - OSPF **broadcast** network type is enabled by default on Fiber (FDDI) and Ethernet interfaces.
+        - Multicast updates are sent, manual config of neighbor routers is not required.
+Hello timer 10s, dead timer 40s
+        - DR and BDR elections are performed
+    - OSPF **nonbroadcast** network type is enabled by default on Frame Relay and X.25 interfaces.
+        - nonbroadcast do not allow multicast, so manual configuration of neighbor routers with **neighbor** command is required so that OSPF sends unicast updates.
+Hello timer 30s, dead timer 120s
+        - DR and BDR elections are performed
+    - OSPF **point-to-point** network type is enabled by default on HDLC and PPP (Point-to-point protocol) serial interfaces.
+        - multicast updates are sent, so manual configuration of neighbor routers is not required.
+Hello timer 10s, dead timer 40s
+        - DR and BDR elections are not performed
+    - OSPF **point-to-multipoint** network type
+        - Multicast updates are sent, so manual configuration of neighbor routers is not required.
+Hello timer 30s, dead timer 120s
+        - DR and BDR elections are not performed
+    - OSPF **point-to-multipoint nonbroadcast** network type
+        - Nonbroadcast networks do not allow multicasts; so manual configuration of neighbor routers with **neighbor** command is required so that OSPF sends unicast updates.
+Hello timer 30s, deadtimer 120s.
+        - DR and BDR elections are not performed
+- router id (**value**)
+    - manually configure an OSPF router ID in OSPF router configuration mode.
+    - an OSPF router will always select a manually configured router ID over any interface IP addresses.
+- distance (**new AD value**)
+    - configures the AD of routing protocols in router configuration mode
+    - for ex. to change the AD of OSPF from 110 to 80, you should issue the following commands:
+        - #router ospf 1
+        - #distance 80

+- neighbor (**IP address of neighbor**) (priority **number**) (poll-interval **seconds**) (cost **number**) *[database-filter all]*
+    - allows for manual configuration of neighbor routes
+    - not needed on broadcast networks
+    - priority number indicates route priority value of nonbroadcast neighbo associated with the IP address specified. default is 0. doesn't apply to point-to-multipoint interfaces
+    - poll interval represen poll interval time in seconds, should be much longer than hello interval. default is 120 seconds. doesn't apply to p-t-mp interfaces
+    - cost aassigned cost to neighbor, neighbors will no specific cost configured will assumed cost of interface, based on ip ospf cost command. does not apply to nonbroadcast multiaccess (NBMA) networks
+    - database-filter all filters outgoing LSAs to an OSPF neighbor

+SSH (Secure Shell)
+- device must be running a K9 IOS image
+- to enable SSH for VTY lines on a Cisco router, complete the following:
+    - configure the router with a host name otehr than Router by issuing the **hostname** command
+    - configure the router with a domain name by issuing the **ip domain-name** command
+    - generate an RSA key pair for the router by issuing the **crypto key generate rsa** command.
+    - configure the VTY lines to use SSH by issuing the **transport input ssh** command from line configuration mode.
+- the **crypto key generate rsa** command will automatically enable SSH on a router.
+    - creates a set of RSA keys that can be used for SSH sessions.
+- the **transport input ssh** command does not enable SSH on the router.
+This command only configures the VTY lines to use SSH if SSH has already been configured.
+- the **crypto key zeroize rsa** command removes RS keys from a router.
+You may want to remove RSA keys in order to generate new keys.
+- the **enable secret** command can be used to help prevent unauthorized access to priveged EXEC mode.
+Using this command is more secure than **enable password** because the password is stored in MD5 hash instead of plain text.
+- the **no transport input telnet** command can be used to prevent Telnet access to a router.
+Telnet is sent unencrypted as plain text, so it is not as secure as SSH.
+Using this will ensure that remote management connections to the router are encrypted.

 Port Security
 - switchport port-security